mrbuilder1961/ChatPatches/README.md

 This mod is available under [GNU LGPLv3](https://choosealicense.com/licenses/lgpl-3.0/) as a legal [compromise](https://thisvsthat.io/gpl-vs-lgpl) between GPL (my ideal choice) and Minecraft as a product.

-Despite this not being noted in the license, the following restrictions apply to all versions of this project ("The Software") and its derivatives:
+Despite this not being noted in the license, the following details and restrictions apply to all versions and forks of this project ("The
+Software") and its derivatives:

-1. The Software must list or credit the developer(s) and contributor(s) in a clear and accessible manner.
+1. The Software must list or credit the developer(s) and contributor(s) in a **clear and accessible manner**.

-2. The Software and any modifications made to it may not be used for the purpose of training or improving machine learning algorithms, including but not limited to artificial intelligence, natural language processing, or data mining.
+2. The Software and any modifications made to it **may not** be used for the purpose of training or improving machine learning algorithms, including but not limited to artificial intelligence, natural language processing, or data mining.
 This condition applies to any derivatives, modifications, or updates based on the Software code.
-Any usage of the Software in an AI-training dataset is considered a breach of this License.
+Any usage of the Software in a training dataset is considered a breach of this License.
 3. The Software may not be included in any dataset used for training or improving machine learning algorithms, including but not limited to artificial intelligence, natural language processing, or data mining.

+-

 I am working to find a license that includes these terms in them intrinsically, but for now this is the best option to avoid creating a custom, niche license.